 3. Always be physically comfortable

-Find a comfortable position that allows you to sit or lie down with a straight spine.
+Find a comfortable position that allows you to sit, stand, or lie down with a straight spine.
 Always make sure you are physically comfortable, and do not be afraid to try different kinds of meditation cushions or meditating in a chair to achieve this.
 Don’t worry about sitting in the lotus position or any other way you “should” meditate, as physical discomfort may make you reluctant to continue.

 4. Don’t try to stop thinking